Wacom-Developer/personal-knowledge-library/README.md

 - Add entities to knowledge graph
 - Access object properties

+**Search service:**

+- Search for entities for labels and descriptions with a given language
+- Search for literals (data properties)
+- Search for relations (object properties)

+**Group service:**

+- List all groups
+- Add groups, modify groups, delete groups
+- Add users and entities to groups

+**Ontology service:**

+- List all Ontology structures
+- Modify Ontology structures

+**Named Entity Linking service:**

+- Linking words to knowledge entities from graph in a given text (Ontology-based Named Entity Linking)

+**Wikidata connector:**

+- Import entities from Wikidata
+- Mapping Wikidata entities to WPK entities

 # Technology stack

 ## Domain Knowledge

-The tasks of the ontology within Wacom's personal knowledge system is to formalised the domain the technology is used in, such as education-, smart home-, or creative domein.
+The tasks of the ontology within Wacom's private knowledge system is to formalised the domain the technology is used in, such as education-, smart home-, or creative domein.
 The domain model will be the foundation for the entities collected within the knowledge graph, describing real world concepts in a formal language understood by artificial intelligence system:

 - Foundation for structured data, knowledge representation as concepts and relations among concepts